Michelle Williams (actress): 2011–2016: My Week with Marilyn and Broadway

-2017–present: Mainstream films, Fosse/Verdon, and marriages
+2017–2022: Mainstream films and Fosse/Verdon

 Following a brief appearance in Todd Haynes's drama Wonderstruck (2017), Williams appeared in the musical The Greatest Showman.
 Inspired by P. T. Barnum's creation of the Barnum & Bailey Circus, the film featured her as Charity, the wife of Barnum (played by Hugh Jackman).
 She likened her character's joyful disposition to that of Grace Kelly, and she sang two songs for the film's soundtrack.
 The film emerged as one of her most successful, earning over $434 million worldwide.

-Williams then took on her first leading film role since 2013 in Ridley Scott's crime thriller All the Money in the World.
+Ridley Scott's crime thriller All the Money in the World (2017) was Williams's first leading role in film since 2013.
 She starred as Gail Harris, whose son, John Paul Getty III, is kidnapped for ransom.
-She considered it a major opportunity, since she had not headlined a mainstream big-budget film before.
+She considered it a major opportunity, since she had not headlined a big-budget Hollywood production before.
 A month prior to the film's release, Kevin Spacey, who originally played J. Paul Getty, was accused of sexual misconduct; he was replaced with Christopher Plummer, and Williams reshot her scenes days before the release deadline.
-The critic David Edelstein bemoaned that Williams's work had been overshadowed by the controversy and went on to praise her "marvelous performance", taking note of how well she conveyed her character's grief "[t]hrough the tension in her body and intensity of her voice".
+The critic David Edelstein bemoaned that Williams's work had been overshadowed by the controversy and went on to commend her "marvelous performance", noting how she conveyed her character's grief through "the tension in her body and intensity of her voice".
 She received her fifth Golden Globe nomination for the role.
-It was later reported that her co-star Mark Wahlberg had been paid $1.5 million to Williams's $1,000 for the reshoots, which sparked a discourse on gender pay gap in Hollywood.
+It was later reported that her co-star Mark Wahlberg had been paid $1.5 million to Williams's $1,000 for the reshoots, which sparked a discourse on gender pay gap amongst Hollywood.

-In 2018, Williams married the musician Phil Elverum in a secret ceremony in the Adirondack Mountains.
 Her first film role of the year was as a haughty but insecure executive in the Amy Schumer-starring comedy I Feel Pretty, which satirizes body image issues among women.
 The comedic role, which required her to speak in a high-pitched voice, led Peter Debruge of Variety to term it "the funniest performance of her career".
 The film was a modest box office success.
 In a continued effort to work on different genres, Williams played Anne Weying in the superhero film Venom, co-starring Tom Hardy as the titular antihero.
 Influenced by the MeToo movement, she provided off-screen inputs regarding her character's wardrobe and dialogue, but the critic Peter Bradshaw found it to be "an outrageously boring and submissive role".
 Venom earned over $855 million worldwide, making it the highest-grossing film in which Williams has appeared.